Child Custody Litigation: Child Centered vs. Parental Equality

 These are just a few of the examples of situations within which equal parenting may be deemed inappropriate.
 Believe it or not, family court judges still see litigants asking for equal parenting even given these circumstances.

 Child custody litigation is difficult for everyone involved.
 The keys to success are child centered focus, realistic expectations, genuineness of purpose, and most importantly—compromise.
-If you or someone you know is in need of a child custody lawyer in San Diego call the experienced attorneys at Griffith, Young & Lass for a free 30 minute consultation.
+If you or someone you know is in need of a child custody lawyer, call the experienced attorneys at Griffith, Young & Lass for a free 30-minute consultation.